We use cookies to ensure that you get the best experience on our website. Click here to learn more. Got it

 Stop iCloud Restore and Try Again

 Suppose you still have the iCloud restore stuck on estimating time remaining after updating your iPhone’s iOS version.
-In that case, you can try stopping the actual restoration process manually, and then you can restart it again.
+In that case, you can try stopping the restoration process manually and then restart it again.
 Follow these steps:

 stop restoring iphone from icloud